Pragmatic validity

 Pragmatic validity in research looks to a different paradigms from more traditional, (post)positivistic research approaches.
 It tries to ameliorate problems associated with the rigour-relevance debate, and is applicable in all kinds of research streams.
 Simply put, pragmatic validity looks at research from a prescriptive-driven perspective.
 Solutions to problems that actually occur in the complex and highly multivariate field of practice are developed in a way that, while valid for a specific situation, need to be adjusted according to the context in which they are to be applied.

 The term "validity" is often seen as a sort catch-all for the question whether the knowledge claims resulting from research are warranted.
-The confusion might arise from the mingling of the terms 'internal validity' and 'external validity', where the former refers to proof of a causal link between a treatment and effect, and the latter is concerned with generalizability.
-(In this discussion I maintain the term 'generalizability' rather than external validity mainly to avoid any possible confusion between the two terms.)
-During this discussion I consider that validity is reflected in the question, "did we measure the right thing?", or, in other words, can the researcher prove that the effect he observed was actually a result of the cause?
+The confusion might arise from the mingling of the terms 'internal validity' and 'external validity', where the former refers to proof of a causal link between a treatment and effect, and the latter is concerned with generalizability. (the term 'generalizability' is used rather than external validity mainly to avoid any possible confusion between the two terms.)
+Validity is reflected in the question, "did we measure the right thing?", or, in other words, can the researcher prove that the effect he observed was actually a result of the cause?
 Positivistic research approaches this question in a different way than pragmatic research, which is based in a different paradigm.
 Design Science Research is one example of research firmly situated in a pragmatic perspective.